Characters: Kingdom Hearts Disney Villains

 - Hate Sink: Clu is, alongside Lady Tremaine and her daughters (whom he shares a lot of similarities with), one of the most despised Disney villains in the series, especially in Sora's Story.

-- If I Can't Have You: A non-romantic example: Sora freeing Rinzler from Clu's control results in the evil program trying to kill them both, and succeeds with Rinzler.
+- If I Can't Have You: A non-romantic example: Sora freeing Rinzler from Clu's control results in the evil program trying to kill them both out of jealousy towards the former, and succeeds with Rinzler.

 - Jerkass: Arguably worse than in the film, especially in Sora's side.